bidon-io/bidon_sdk_android/adapter/applovin/README.md

 ### Stopping and Starting Auto Refresh

-SDK handles auto refresh.
+SDK handles Auto Refresh.
 By default auto refresh timeout is 10 sec.
-You can modify default logic by using these methods:
+You can modify default this logic by using these methods:

 ```kotlin
 // start auto refresh